 In the midst of the COVID-19 pandemic, we have been asked about the options available for owner-occupiers to leverage the value of their real estate to ease the significant loss of revenue businesses are suddenly encountering.

-At AQUILA, we understand that businesses who own the real estate they occupy have different requirements than a traditional real estate investor.
-This is why we have been working with our network of brokers, owners and lenders to understand how businesses that own their own real estate are getting creative to get capital out of their real estate during these unique times.
+At AQUILA, we understand that businesses that own the commercial real estate they occupy have different requirements than traditional commercial real estate investors.
+This is why we have been working with our network of brokers, owners, and lenders to understand how businesses that own their own real estate are getting creative to get capital out of their real estate during these unique times.

 In this article we will help answer the questions we’ve been getting and discuss: